César Milstein

 César Milstein, CH, FRS (8 October 1927 – 24 March 2002) was an Argentine biochemist in the field of antibody research.
 Milstein shared the Nobel Prize in Physiology or Medicine in 1984 with Niels Kaj Jerne and Georges J. F. Köhler for developing the hybridoma technique for the production of monoclonal antibodies.

 Biography

 Milstein was born in Bahía Blanca, Argentina.
 His parents were Máxima (Vanarks) and Lázaro Milstein, a Jewish Ukrainian immigrant.
 He graduated from the University of Buenos Aires and obtained a PhD under Professor Stopani (Professor of Biochemistry).
 Later he became a member of the Medical Research Council Laboratory of Molecular Biology, Cambridge, England; he acquired British citizenship and had dual British-Argentinian nationality.
-In 1956, he received an award from the Sociedad Argentina de Investigation eon Bio Quimica (SAIB) for his work on enzyme kinetics with the enzyme aldehyde dehydrogenase.
+In 1956, he received an award from the Sociedad Argentina de Investigación en Bioquímica (SAIB) for his work on enzyme kinetics with the enzyme aldehyde dehydrogenase.
 In 1958, funded by the British Council, he joined the Biochemistry Department at the University of Cambridge to work for a PhD under Malcolm Dixon on the mechanism of metal activation of the enzyme phosphoglucomutase.
 During this work, he collaborated with Frederick Sanger, whose group he joined with a short-term Medical Research Council appointment.